throughput-ec/ec-workshops/chapters/module2.md

 ---
-title: 'Chapter 2: Setting up your working environment with conda'
+title: 'Module 2: Setting up your working environment with conda'
 description:
-  'This chapter will teach you even more stuff and help you learn some new concepts.'
+  'This module will teach you even more stuff and help you learn some new concepts.'
 prev: /module1
 next: /module3